w3c/wai-tutorials/source/menus/index.html.erb.md

   - G182
   - G183
 ---
-Menus are used for navigation and to provide functionality, and are critical parts of web pages.
+Menus are used for navigation and to provide functionality, which are critical parts of web page operability.

-* **[Structure](structure.html):** Mark up menus in a way that reflects their structure and labels them.
+* **[Structure](structure.html):** Mark up menus in a way that reflects their structure and appropriately labels them.

 * **[Styling](styling.html):** Use commonly recognized design patterns to distinguish menus and the state of menu items.